Athena65/python_find_similar_products/README.md

 # Image-Based Category Detection with YOLOv8 and Product Rating Extraction

-This project combines YOLOv8-based category detection for images with the ability to extract product ratings from two popular e-commerce platforms, **Trendyol** and **Hepsiburada**.
+This project combines YOLOv8-based category detection for images with the ability to extract product ratings from multiple e-commerce platforms.
 It includes a Flask API to manage image uploads and product recommendations, along with Selenium-based scraping for product information and ratings.

 ## Features

 - **YOLOv8 Integration**: Detect categories from uploaded images with high accuracy.
 - **Flask API**: Manage image uploads and handle product recommendation requests.
-- **Selenium Scraping**: Retrieve product details and ratings from Trendyol and Hepsiburada.
+- **Selenium Scraping**: Retrieve product details and ratings from multiple e-commerce platforms.
 - **Dynamic Product Recommendations**: Match detected categories with relevant products.
-- **Cross-Platform Support**: Extract ratings from Trendyol's `product-rating-score` or Hepsiburada's `JYHIcZ8Z_Gz7VXzxFB96` classes.
+- **Cross-Platform Support**: Extract ratings from various e-commerce platforms to calculate an overall rating.

 ## Prerequisites